Skip to main content

 Fisher Brothers went back to the Racquet Club and offered a deal.
 If it could run an arcade through the club to its building, thus giving it the precious Park Avenue address, it would pay the club $300,000 a year for the privilege.
 But the club said no. It insisted that the club’s architectural integrity had to be preserved and that its air rights had to be part of any deal.

-So Fisher Brothers offered $600,000 for the entrance and the air rights, along with a modest escalator clause for inflation.
+So, Fisher Brothers offered $600,000 for the entrance and the air rights, along with a modest escalator clause for inflation.
 The club thought the escalator should start at a cool $1.2 million a year.
 Fisher Brothers refused abruptly.
 The Racquet, however, remained confident it was in the catbird seat.

 It was not.
 Fisher Brothers, after all, had not become the highly successful firm it was without having learned its way around the corridors of power in city government.
 First it went to Manhattan Borough President Andrew Stein and asked him to give its lot a new address.
-In the time it takes to issue a proclamation, 51 East Fiftysecond Street became One Park Avenue Plaza and the market value of the Racquet Club’s address vanished.
+In the time it takes to issue a proclamation, 51 East 52nd Street became One Park Avenue Plaza and the market value of the Racquet Club’s address vanished.

 Next, Fisher Brothers hired Skidmore, Owings, and Merrill, one of the city’s premier architectural firms, to redesign the building.
 The architects were instructed to design a first-class building with enough public amenities to justify floor-area bonuses equal to what Fisher Brothers could have acquired by buying the Racquet Club’s air rights.